From Heaven to Hell and back again

 Less determined walkers can make a shorter walk by taking a right turn after the woodland walk down the hill (just past 4), which comes out at Quarry Cross.
 The most dramatic part of Hell Lane is just to your left at this point, and worth a small detour.
 I imagine it was what inspired Geoffrey Household’s tale of his unnamed protagonist’s hideaway, or perhaps the similar secret lengths on the way to Quarry Lane.

-Here at Bridport Cottages, we have several lovely properties that will be handy starting points for this walk: the closest is Perry Hay Apartment which is just at the start of Hell Lane, but we also have 11 properties in Chideock village not far away.
+Here at Bridport Cottages, we have several lovely properties that will be handy starting points for this walk: the closest to the start of Hell Lane are Hell Lane Annexe and also 5 Barn Conversions at Hell Barn, one of which is Jasmine Cottage.
+We also have 11 properties in Chideock village not far away.
 Why not book a short stay and spend some time exploring this beautiful corner of Dorset?
 Remember that, unlike the major accommodation websites, you don’t pay a premium for bookings, but deal directly with the owners at their own rates.